 She channeled her own tough Carolina upbringing into creating Joy Turner, an Emmy-winning portrait of hilarious, unapologetic white-trash gusto.

-Jaime Pressly didn't just play Joy Turner on 'My Name Is Earl'; she seemed to channel her.
-Born in Kinston, North Carolina, Pressly was a champion gymnast and model before hitting Hollywood.
-Her early film roles often leveraged her striking looks, typecasting her as the popular girl or the bombshell in comedies like 'Can't Hardly Wait' and 'Not Another Teen Movie.'
-But it was the NBC sitcom that unlocked her true comedic power.
-As Joy, the scheming, foul-mouthed, leopard-print-wearing ex-wife of Earl, Pressly delivered a performance of such specific, brass-knuckled hilarity that it won her an Emmy.
-She mined her own understanding of Southern working-class life to make Joy both outrageously funny and oddly relatable.
-After the show, she deftly avoided being pigeonholed, taking on dramatic turns and another acclaimed comedic role as the wealthy, recovering addict Jill on 'Mom.'
-Pressly's career is a masterclass in taking a stereotype and, through sheer force of talent and personality, turning it into an iconic character.
+Jaime Pressly won an Emmy for playing Joy Turner on 'My Name Is Earl.'
+Born in Kinston, North Carolina, she was a champion gymnast and model before moving into acting.
+Her early film roles cast her as the popular girl or bombshell in comedies like 'Can't Hardly Wait' and 'Not Another Teen Movie.'
+The NBC sitcom unlocked her comedic power.
+As Earl's scheming, foul-mouthed, leopard-print-wearing ex-wife, Pressly mined her own understanding of Southern working-class life to make Joy both outrageously funny and oddly relatable.
+After the show, she took on dramatic turns and a role as the wealthy, recovering addict Jill on 'Mom,' which earned further praise.
+Pressly's career turned a stereotype into a specific, memorable character through talent and personality.

 1965–1980